buckmanc/cheatsheets_and_checklists/docs/cheatsheets/books/foreigner_notes.md

 If you like...

-- TNG, but you wish the episodes were slower and more drawn out
+- TNG, but you wish the episodes were hella slow
 - Sanderson's time spent in character thoughts, but you wish it was only one character
-- Austin's social drama, but you wish there were more aliens, more tea, and sometimes guns
+- Austin's social drama, but you wish there were more politics, more aliens, more tea, and sometimes guns

 ...you will love this series.